 After a year of slow jewelry demand, subsequently hurting demand for diamonds from wholesalers, US jewelry sales popped up 4.4% in December, according to the US Department of Commerce.
 Wholesale prices of 1-carat round diamonds rose 3.7% in January, based on manufacturers’ wholesale transaction prices.

 On average, wholesale polished diamond prices have increased 1.4%, with only one size range, 0.70-carat goods, posting a decline compared to December 2019.
 The recent rise in prices caps five years of waning prices that were preceded by tumbling prices between mid-2011 and early 2015.
+The polished diamond price index below shows the recent rebound.

 Not an Evolution, But a Revolution